NMEA0183 Input¶

 Software Notes¶

-- The firmware UART driver expects standard 8N1 framing and CR/LF line terminators (the NMEA0183 sentence convention).
+- The UART driver expects standard 8N1 framing and CR/LF line terminators (the NMEA0183 sentence convention).

-- Sentence acceptance is gated by checksum (
+- Sentence acceptance will be gated by checksum (

 Troubleshooting¶